locoframework/loco-js-model/README.md

 Informations about all releases are published on [Twitter](https://twitter.com/artofcode_co)

-# License 📜
+# 📜 License

-Loco-JS is released under the [MIT License](https://opensource.org/licenses/MIT).
+Loco-JS-Model is released under the [MIT License](https://opensource.org/licenses/MIT).

-# Author 👨‍🏭
+# 👨‍🏭 Author

 Zbigniew Humeniuk from [Art of Code](http://artofcode.co)